esantanche/cppdevwebsite/Procedures/INSTALLATIONS.md

 ```
 ✔ Which Svelte app template? › Skeleton project
-✔ Use TypeScript? … No
+✔ Use TypeScript? … Yes
 ✔ Add ESLint for code linting? … Yes
 ✔ Add Prettier for code formatting? … No
 ✔ Add Playwright for browser testing? … Yes